 The mining museum is situated in a preserved smeltery from 1844, displaying a unique collection of native silver as well as artefacts and models illustrating history of the mining enterprises.
 Opposite the church, a building from 1786 accommodating the Royal Norwegian Mining Academy, founded in 1757, is part of the national heritage site of Kongsberg Silver Works.

-At Saggrenda, 7 km W, visitors can explore underground workings on a 2300 m narrow gauge railway.
+At Saggrenda, 8 km W, visitors can explore underground workings in the King’s Mine, accessed by a 2300 m long narrow-gauge railway.